gxwangdi/Leetcode/210-Course-Schedule-II/README.md

 Need to understand the dependency matrix quickly ! ! ! !
 And design proper structure to help speed up the checking dependency process.
 This is the key !

+My implementation does not work at first, as there could be duplicate dependency like [1,9] [1,9], and set removes duplicates.
+Replace graph as List<List<Integer>> resolves the issue.